-Grijalva is an emerging artist raised in San Diego, California.
-She employs portraiture, reportage and surrealism to create work that allows varied interpretations of the individuals and themes present.
+Angelica Grijalva was born in 1998 in Tucson, Arizona and was raised in San Diego, California.
+Grijalva’s work explores themes such as self-expression, death, and love and relationships.
+She employs portaiture, reportage and surrealism to create work that allows varied interpretations of the indiviudals and themes present.

 abella.grijalva@gmail.com